Submissions

 Conclusion

-Please use the conclusion section for interpretation only, and not to summarize information already presented in the text or abstract.
+Please use the Conclusion section for interpretation only, and do not summarize information already presented in the text or abstract.

 Conflict of Interest